CathalD/BlueCarbon_Eelgrass_Workshop/README.md

 **TLDR**
+*** Were going to replace this section with an intro to the data sheet - how we will fill this in, understanding each compoenent along the way.
+How each part represents a part of teh ecosystem we measure, and how once this is filled we will be able to make conculsions, comparisons, and infrom decisions with these results ***

+*** We will start with the data sheet - here link in the google sheet ***

+**then populate a table with jus thte headers, and below explain each, and link to the part of the workflow that talk about it in more detail***
+*** expand this section below to what questions we can answer with this data ***
 > **A good question to start with: How much carbon is stored in the sediment beneath an eelgrass meadow, and how confident are we in that number?**

 Answering this question involves connecting each step to the project goals, for example, are there enough samples from the right